 Following oral administration, ENT-01, a positively charged molecule, enters enteric nerve cells and electrostatically displaces existing αS aggregates bound to the inner membrane.
 ENT-01 also prevents new αS aggregates from forming. αS is an intraneuronal protein and only a small fraction is secreted outside the nerve cell.
 Enterin is the only company targeting intraneuronal αS; other companies are attempting to trap αS outside nerve cells.

 We have conducted three studies involving patients with Parkinson’s Disease.
 The first study, completed and published in 2019, involved 50 patients treated with escalating doses of ENT-01 for 25 days.
 Bowel motility was used to determine the efficacious dose.
 We showed dose-dependent improvement in constipation, circadian rhythm and sleep, and significant improvement in hallucinations, dementia, depression, and motor symptoms.
-We are currently conducting a 150 patient, randomized, dose-stratified, placebo-controlled study in which dose is escalated until bowels normalize, and then fixed for the remainder of the 25-day treatment period.
+In early 2022, we completed a 150 patient, randomized, dose-stratified, placebo-controlled Phase 2b study in which dose was escalated until bowels normalized, and then fixed for the remainder of the 25-day treatment period.
 Top-line results were made available in early 2022.
 To read the entire press release (from January 27, 2022) related to top-line results, please visit our News section.
 A replay of the conference call, during which Dr. Denise Barbut, MD, FRCP, Co-Founder, President and CMO of Enterin, shared the results is also available.

 Encouraged by the results of the studies to date, we will be initiating two other randomized studies in the upcoming months.
 The first will involve patients with Parkinson’s Disease and psychosis, and the second, patients with Parkinson’s Disease and dementia, and we are evaluating a potential study for patients with autism.
 For the latest status of the ENT-01 development program, please review our pipeline page.